European Tour to trial shot clock at event

 The move is an extension of an idea trialed for one hole during the Golf Sixes tournament last May.

-A large, mobile timers gives the first player in a group 50 seconds to take his shot, followed by 40 seconds for any subsequent players.
+A large, mobile timer gives the first player in a group 50 seconds to take his shot, followed by 40 seconds for any subsequent players.

 A one-shot penalty will be incurred every time the limit is exceeded and a red card shown against the player's name on the leaderboard.